 Case Management & Practical Support

-Friends of Ruby case managers offer practical support to help young people navigate complicated systems and break through the barriers holding them back.
-Think of them like knowledgeable, helpful friends with lists of useful resources at their fingertips.
+Friends of Ruby case workers offer practical support to help young people navigate complex systems and break through the barriers holding them back.
+Think of them like knowledgeable, helpful support with access to useful resources at their fingertips.

 Working together one-on-one, they help young people create action plans, develop life skills and reach their personal goals.